![]() |

 [Site Editor's Answer]Rajen, their website has a good search function to show local dealers.
 I don't know any particular companies to recommend in your area.
 You can also call up Sunrise and ask them if there is a dealer that they recommend.
 They will have a better handle on that info — possibly.
 Good luck!

-Marvin Integrity Pricing vs. Alside MezzoHello, Dane and Tim, really appreciate your site - very organized, to the point, and informative!
+Marvin Integrity vs Alside MezzoHello, Dane and Tim, really appreciate your site - very organized, to the point, and informative!

 [Site Editor's Answer]AT, it sounds like your project is more complicated than a window simple replacement project.
 I think you need a couple more bids to get the fair market price of your project.
 I'd prefer you go with a Sunrise vinyl window over the Alside Mezzo or Marvin Integrity (again depends on the bid...)

-[Site Editor's Answer]Thomas, the Soft-Lite Elements windows is the better window in terms of fit, tolerance, and craftsmanship.
-This can be seen in the energy efficiency numbers, including the u-value, air infiltration, design pressure, etc. The Soft-Lite Elements is one of the best vinyl windows on the market.
+[Site Editor's Answer]Thomas, the Soft-Lite Elements is the better option in terms of fit, tolerance, and craftsmanship.
+This can be seen in the energy efficiency numbers, including the u-value, air infiltration, design pressure, etc. The Soft-Lite Elements is one of the best vinyl series on the market.
 The Marvin Integrity all-Ultrex window is quite good, but it can't hold a candle to the Elements in my opinion.

 Marvin Integrity Fiberglass Or VinylWe're waiting on the quotes for Marvin Integrity & Sunrise Restoration Vinyl Series.
 We live in Bucks County, PA which is about 30 miles north of Philadelphia.
 We would sincerely appreciate any feedback you could give us as to which of the two window types you would recommendation and a rough ball park estimate.